Status.net

 Best nonprofit cover letter sample.
 This nonprofit cover letter sample will show you everything you need to get a new job.
 Follow this nonprofit cover letter template to make the best impression on the hiring manager or recruiter.
 Dear [Hiring manager's name], I am applying for the position at XYZ Nonprofit Organization.

+How to write a cover letter for nonprofit organisations.
 Consider following these simple steps to craft an effective cover letter for nonprofit positions: 1.
 Address your cover letter to a specific person.
 Addressing your cover letter to a specific person is more personal and shows you've taken the time to research the organisation.
-You may find the hiring manager or recruiter mentioned within the ...

 In this sample cover letter, the job seeker quickly puts the focus on his nonprofit management experience, giving examples of leadership positions he has held and the results he achieved in each position.
 He effectively uses bullet points to describe his skills and experiences that are directly relevant to the position for which he is applying.